insected/bobbae_gcp-wiki/Data-Engineering.md

 ## SQL

 [SQL](https://www.w3schools.com/sql/sql_intro.asp) is commonly pronounced “sequel.”
 Its most popular variants are MySQL, PostgreSQL, and SQLite - a version of [SQL](https://www.tutorialspoint.com/sql/index.htm) which is commonly used for prototyping.
 It introduced the concept of accessing many records with one single command, using SQL Queries.
-According to ANSI (American National Standards Institute), it is the standard language for relational database management systems.

 ### SQL Tutorials